virmundi/NewDataForManagers/objects.md

 OODB' are tightly coupled with one or a few programming languages.
 The benefit of this is that there's no mismatch between the common development tool and the database.
 This makes working with the storage engine mentally easier.
 Because there is no mapping layer, most systems are 10 to 1,000 times faster with 40% reduced code base (at least around parts of the system involving the DB)[^speed_language].
 A possible issue with the coupling is that the only API in and out of the system is the target language.
 This may require ETL processes to move  production data from the OODB to an analytics platform.

 Querying is an exercise in the host language.
 The client library exposes operations via an API.
-Simple expressions like find an object that looks like some instance of an object are normal Java to create the object and pass it to a look up method.
-There is no need to worry about typing of a column.
+Simple expressions like find an object that looks like some instance of an object are common.
+There is no need to worry about the typing of a column.
 Java's compiler will tell you what's needed.
 Complex queries are a composition of method.

 ## Getting to Know the Players

 ### Versant
 The homepage is <http://www.actian.com/products/operational-databases/versant/>

 Versant is one of the oldest vendors in the list.
-They're database may be run ass both an embedded server or  a distributed, master-slave system.
+Their database may be run as  an embedded server or  a distributed, master-slave system.
 Each offers high throughput of data ingress and processing.

 It is used as part of Verizon's fraud detection system.
 It was developed back in the MCI days.
 It can monitor for fraud in real-time.